Skip to Content

 L.A.
 Taco Guides

-It's that particular time of year known as "tamal season," which roughly begins after the day after Thanksgiving and lasts until New Year's and often beyond.
+It's that particular time of year known as "tamal season," which roughly begins the day after Thanksgiving and lasts until well beyond New Year's Day.

 Traditional Mexican-style tamales are made with prepared masa and contain fillings of red or green pork or beef, rajas (jalapeños) con queso, and variously sweet incarnations, including the sometimes elusive strawberry tamal.
-This being L.A., we’re fortunate to have a variety of Central and South American-style tamales available for our enjoyment, as well as regional Mexican delicacies such as guajolotongos and uchepos.
+This being L.A., we’re fortunate to have a variety of Central and South American-style tamales available for our enjoyment, as well as regional Mexican delicacies such as guajolotongos and Yucatán-style tamales colados.

-The South American-style tends to be larger in size and volume, airier in texture, and often comes topped with dried fruits, olives, and different proteins.
-They can be some of the most satisfying tamal-eating experiences.
+The South American style tends to be larger in size and volume, airier in texture, and often topped with dried fruits, olives, and different proteins.
+It can be some of the most satisfying tamal-eating experiences.

 It’s no doubt an exciting time to be a tamal-eater.
 However you choose to celebrate the season this year, here are some options to choose from so that you and your family can unwrap something nice.